gradle/gradle-talks/talks/c-plus-plus/src/slides/01-intro.md

 ## Current C/C++ support

-Here's what you can do now:
+Here's what Gradle can do now:

 * Build executables, shared librares and static libraries
 * Windows, Linux, OS X
 * Visual C++, GCC and MinGW
-* Some support for publishing and sharing binaries in a repository
+* Some support for publishing binaries to a repository
 * Eclipse CDT integration

 ## Building an executable